danidee10/django-mathfield/README.rst

 django-mathfield
 ================

-**NOTE: This is an independent fork of https://github.com/jongoodnow/django-mathfield and it works with Python3 and Django > 1.7**
+**NOTE: This is an independent fork of https://github.com/jongoodnow/django-mathfield that works with Python3 and Django > 1.7**

-MathField is a model field for Django that allows you to input LaTeX and store the compiled HTML on your database.
+`MathField` is a model field for Django that allows you to input LaTeX and store the compiled HTML on your database.
 It comes with a form for the Django Admin that provides live previews of your rendered LaTeX.